whotracksme/whotracks.me/blog/tracking_and_ux.md

 ### Lack of Transparency
 Most users are aware that their searches and interactions are recorded when using services like Facebook or Amazon.
-After all, they explicitly registered and logged in.
+After all, they are explicitly registered and logged in.
 Users understand that such services need to know certain things to provide their services, for example, to show interesting posts or to suggest new friends.